Best Ice Climbing Boots: How to Choose and Our Top 8 Picks

 Best for Mountaineering

-This updated and upgraded version of the iconic La Sportiva Nepal GTX (click here and here for womens version) has quickly established itself as one of the most popular mountaineering boots out there.
+The La Sportiva Nepal Cube GTX (click here and here for women’s version) has quickly established itself as one of the best boots for mountaineering.

 Compared to its predecessor, the Cube GTX adds a built-in ankle gaiter, a removable tongue, and weighs a whole 8 oz. less, all of which make a great boot an even greater one.

 While the Cube is a single boot, it’s warm enough for (most) winter mountaineering conditions in the lower 48.
-It’s also light and agile enough for more technical ice or mixed climbing and even three-season summit missions on the higher peaks, whether Mont Blanc, Rainier, or 6000ers like Island Peak.
+It’s also a light and agile boot for technical ice or mixed climbing and even three-season summit missions on the higher peaks, whether Mont Blanc, Rainier, or 6000ers like Island Peak.

 The closest competition in the Cube’s niche of the market is the Scarpa Mont Blanc Pro GTX.
 The Mont Blanc Pro is cheaper and slightly more agile, but we found the Cube to be the warmer of the two by a fraction.